BoundlessLogicCod3r/PLP_Se-Day2-Assignment-GIT-and-GITHUB/README.md

 -Work on Features Without Affecting the Main Branch - Developers can create feature branches, make changes, and merge them later.
 -Merge Changes When Ready - Once development is complete, branches can be merged back into the main branch.

+**Creating using and merging branches:**
+i.
+Create a new branch → git branch feature-branch ii.
+Switch to the branch → git checkout feature-branch iii.
+Make changes, stage, and commit → git add . && git commit -m "message" iv.
+Push the branch (optional) → git push origin feature-branch
+v.
+Switch back to main → git checkout main vi    Merge changes → git merge feature-branch vii.
+Resolve conflicts (if any) and finalize merge viii.
+Delete the branch → git branch -d feature-branch

 Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+A pull request is a fundamental feature of GitHub that enables collaboration by allowing developers to propose, review, and merge changes into a repository.
+It serves as a structured way for teams to discuss, review, and approve code changes before merging them into the main branch.

+**Pull request Workflow**
+Step 1: Create a Feature Branch (git checkout -b feature-branch) - Developers start by creating a new branch to work on a feature or fix.
+Step 2: Make Changes and Commit - After making modifications, stage and commit the changes. (git add . , git commit -m "Implemented new feature")
+Step 3: Push the Branch to GitHub - Send the local branch to the remote GitHub repository. (git push origin feature-branch) Step 4: Create a Pull Request;
+            a) Go to the GitHub repository.
+            b) Click on Pull Requests → New Pull Request.
+            c) Select the base branch (main or develop) and compare it with the feature branch.
+            d) Add a title and description, explaining the changes.
+            e) Click Create Pull Request.
+Step 5: Review and Discussion:
+            i.
+Team members review the code, suggest changes, and approve or request modifications. ii.
+Inline comments can be added to specific lines of code. iii.
+The developer makes necessary updates and pushes them.
+Step 6: Merge the Pull Request - Once approved, the PR can be merged into the main branch using:
+            i.
+Merge Commit – Preserves history with all commits. ii.
+Squash and Merge – Combines all changes into a single commit for a cleaner history. iii.
+Rebase and Merge – Keeps a linear commit history.

+Step 7: Handling Merge Conflicts in a Pull Request - If there are conflicts between the feature branch and main, GitHub will highlight them.
+            i.
+Use GitHub’s online editor to resolve simple conflicts. ii.
+Resolve conflicts locally: (git checkout feature-branch, git merge main, git add . , git commit -m "Resolved merge conflicts" , git push origin feature-                     branch) iii.
+Update the pull request with the resolved conflicts.

+Step 8: Closing and Deleting the Branch - Once the PR is merged, the feature branch can be deleted:
+            a. git branch -d feature-branch  # Locally
+            b. git push origin --delete feature-branch  # Remotely

 Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?

+-Forking a repository in GitHub is the process of creating a copy of an existing repository under your GitHub account.
+This allows you to freely modify the code without affecting the original repository.
+Forking is commonly used for contributing to open-source projects, experimenting with changes, and collaborating with others.

+**Forking vs Cloning**
+Forking Creates a copy of a repository under your GitHub account whereas cloning creates a local copy of a repository on your computer